U.S. says Myanmar "on right track" over North Korea arms ties

 "But it's a work in process.
 It was a long relationship that the two countries had and so it does take some time to work through it."

-The Southeast Asian country's defense minister said in June that Myanmar had abandoned research on a nuclear program that never progressed very far and had stepped back from close military and political ties with North Korea.
+The Southeast Asian country's defence minister said in June that Myanmar had abandoned research on a nuclear programme that never progressed very far and had stepped back from close military and political ties with North Korea.

-News reports two years ago indicated Myanmar had obtained technology for enriching uranium from North Korea along with parts for a nuclear weapons program.
+News reports two years ago indicated Myanmar had obtained technology for enriching uranium from North Korea along with parts for a nuclear weapons programme.

 A U.N. panel that monitors compliance with sanctions on North Korea has also investigated reports of possible weapons-related deals between Pyongyang and Syria and Myanmar.